 When it comes to moving out of state, it’s especially important to take a hard look at your belongings.
 What can you reasonably take with you?
 What can you

 Once you’ve settled on what belongings are moving with you to a new state, you’ll need to secure reputable movers who will handle your stuff with care as you make the long journey.
-Ask family, friends, and neighbors for feedback on the companies they’ve used - both good and bad experiences!
+Ask family, friends and neighbors for feedback on the companies they’ve used - both good and bad experiences!

 Make sure you notify the USPS of your change of address several weeks before it is time to move.
 If you need to open a P.O. box in your new city first, be sure to do that before asking the postal service to forward your mail.
 Don’t forget to inform your friends and loved ones as well, so you don’t miss out on any Christmas cards.
 Get a handy list of parties you may need to notify, a timeline and more change of address tips here.

 Make sure you notify your new utility company of your upcoming move to ensure the electricity and/or natural gas is turned on when you arrive.
 You can get the utility info from your real estate agent or future landlord.
 In many cities and states, you have the power to decide who your energy supplier is and are not limited to the services the local utility provides.
 While you’re at it, make sure your current utility company is given ample notice so they can process your disconnect request.
 You don’t want to get stuck with unnecessary late fees and disconnection charges.

 Moving out of state can seem overwhelming, but ample planning and lead time will lighten the load.
-We hope these tips will help you as you prepare for your out of state move!
+We hope these tips will help you as you prepare for your out-of-state move!